flarialmc/mumble/README.md

 ## 🚀 Step 1: Launch the Host Application

-Run the [custom host executable](https://github.com/flarialmc/mumble/releases/download/1.0.0/MumbleLink.exe).
+Run the [Flarial Mumble Link](https://github.com/flarialmc/mumble/releases/download/1.0.0/MumbleLink.exe).
 If successful, you should see a message like:
 ```sh
 Server listening on port 5080...
 ```